Sundew Trail

 December 20, 2010

-It was a nice warm day to go traipsing around in the woods.
-We looked at the trails in the Big Thicket and this one we had not been on and was still open during hunting season, so we said, “Why Not.”
+It was a nice, warm day to go traipsing around in the woods.
+We looked at the trails in the Big Thicket, and this one we had not been on and was still open during hunting season, so we said, “Why not?”
 My favorite trails are ones by the lakes, but this will have to do.
-It seems there is always more to see by the lake, I suppose because animals go to the water.
+It seems there is always more to see by the lake, I suppose, because animals go to the water.

 On the way there, I tell them about something I read on a website that said because of the influx of hogs in the area, mountain lions are also making a comeback.

 We went over what actions to take in case of an encounter with aggressive wildlife.
-Of course, the kids ask all kinds of questions keeping them occupied for the rest of the drive.
+Of course, the kids ask all kinds of questions, keeping them occupied for the rest of the drive.

-Once we arrived we looked around the trail head and Anna spotted a sign that had the corner broken off. “ Ahh, something took a bite out of the sign…ahhh!”
+Once we arrived, we looked around the trailhead, and Anna spotted a sign that had the corner broken off. “ Ahh, something took a bite out of the sign…ahhh!”
 “Oh Anna, don’t be so dramatic!”
 I scold.
 The kids are unusually quiet and subdued.
-We cross a pipeline road and all of a sudden we hear a large commotion of brush rustling and then out of the tree line burst three doe.
+We cross a pipeline road, and all of a sudden, we hear a large commotion of brush rustling, and then out of the tree line burst three doe.
 I managed to get a picture of a brown streak.
 They were moving fast and low.
 It was really neat to see.
 Austin asked if we noticed the muscle tone on them.
-I say, “Nope, just saw the brown streak, I was too busy trying to get a picture.”
+I say, “Nope, just saw the brown streak.
+I was too busy trying to get a picture.”
 Anna says, “Oh my goodness, I thought it was a tiger coming after us!”
 I correct her, “Mountain Lion.”
 If they were not nervous before, they were then.

-Stewart spotted a Leaf-footed Bug, he claimed I almost stepped on.
+Stewart spotted a Leaf-footed Bug, which he claimed I almost stepped on.
 He was wondering what kinds of things lived under the boardwalk right before he spotted that little guy.

-Right before we returned to the trail head we saw this beautiful bush.
+Right before we returned to the trailhead, we saw this beautiful bush.
 It was booming with bright reds, oranges, yellows, and greens.
 It made me think, “Burning Bush.”
 It is amazing how we humans can not even begin to compete with GOD’s artwork.

 ~Becky~